mitchellkolb/living-atlas/README.md

 ### Future Work
 1. **Front-End**
-In future work, we plan to enhance the functionality of Living Atlas by enabling user login, which will allow users to securely access and manage their data.
-We also plan to enable file handling, allowing users to upload and download data files in various formats.
-In addition, we will enable filtering, which will allow users to sort and search data based on specific criteria.
-Finally, we plan to integrate a visualization map, which will provide users with an interactive map-based view of the data.
+For the future, we plan to enhance the functionality of Living Atlas by enabling user submitted geological datasets that can be overlayed on the interactive map.
+This would allow the map to become more personalized as the site matures.
+We also planned to revamp the submission form for creating new cards to make the process more visually pleasing.

 2. **Back-End**
 For the future of the backend, we would like to create more card moderation tools/endpoints.
 This would include the ability to edit already existing cards, have an endpoint to verify admin users, and allow those users to delete any card.
 Another feature the backend would like to implement is the ability to view/download only files.
-Currently, files are attached to cards, which require a card to be made, but we could add the feature of a file explorer page where all the files are listed, and the user can download any file they desire.
+Currently, files are attached to cards, which require a card to be made, but we could add the feature similar to a file explorer page where all the files are listed, and the user can download any file they desire.

 3. **Database**
 For the future of the database, all that will need to be done is to manage the tables as needed, expanding and adding new tables if it is necessary to store more information.
 The instance used to run the database will also need to be upgraded should a large number of people start using the app.